How can I withdraw money if I have not yet registered my nominated account?

 If you request notice to withdraw in a branch, the withdrawal cannot then be completed online.

 What if I need to withdraw over £50,000?

 We are unable to process requests over £50,000 online.
 You can withdraw by cheque in branch or by requesting by post or request a CHAPS payment (there is a charge for this service, see our Savings terms and conditions).
 In both cases a passbook will be required.

 I’ve registered my nominated account, why am I unable to withdraw funds?

 If you have registered your account but when you attempt to make a withdrawal the menu option does not appear, it means there is a restriction on your account.
-This could be relating to the terms of the account itself or because you are operating the account on behalf of an individual (withdrawals from these accounts are not permitted online).
+This could be relating to the terms of the account itself or because you are operating the account on behalf of an individual (withdrawals from these accounts unless you have a registered power of attorney are not permitted online).
 It also may be because we have protected your account due to a period of non-use, in which case we will need to carry out some additional identity checks before allowing you to carry out a withdrawal.